 When can I participate?

 We have events year round!
-However, different sports are offered at different times of the year.
-Check our calendar for a list of events.
+Sports are offered seasonally throughout the year.
+Check our calendar for a list of upcoming competitions.

 Does it cost anything to participate?

-Special Olympics is free for any and all participants!
-Thanks to the generous support of our sponsors, both athletes and volunteers can participate for absolutely free.
+Special Olympics programs are offered at no cost to athletes, partners and families, but expenses amount to more than one million dollars annually.
+Thanks to the generous support of our sponsors and donors, both athletes and volunteers can participate absolutely free.
 However, we are always accepting donations.
-Special Olympics programs are offered at no cost to athletes, partners and families, but expenses amount to more than one million dollars annually.
 Community support in our fundraising activities helps keep the Special Olympics up and running.
 The impact of our programs continues to grow.

 How do I sign up?

 If you are interested in becoming an athlete, you can sign up in our Become an Athlete page.
 Simply fill out the athlete medical form and submit it to the state office.
 Athletes of all ages and abilities are welcome!

 How can I help out?